-Chinese tabloid says assess North Korea trade 'fairly', after Trump tweet
+Chinese paper says assess North Korea trade 'fairly', after Trump tweet

 It also urged China and the United States to communicate further on the sanctions on North Korea and "narrow down their divergences".

+A Chinese foreign ministry spokesman, Geng Shuang, referred questions on the trade figures to the Commerce Ministry, and reiterated that as neighbors, China and North Korea had "normal" trade relations.

+China also fully enforced U.N. resolutions on North Korea, Geng told a daily news briefing.

-Neither the commerce ministry nor the foreign affairs ministry responded immediately to a request for comment about the Global Times article.
+China's Commerce Ministry did not respond to a request for comment about the Global Times article.

-(Reporting by Yawen Chen and Tony Munroe; Additional reporting by Josephine Mason and Christian Shepherd in Beijing; Editing by Clarence Fernandez)
+Reporting by Yawen Chen and Tony Munroe; Additional reporting by Josephine Mason, Ben Blanchard and Christian Shepherd; Editing by Clarence Fernandez, Robert Birsel